Mohit8-8/Mohit8-8/README.md

 # 🤖Hello there, I'm Mohit!
-👨‍💻 I’m a SWE intern @Clean Spark Innovations<br>🔭 I have proficient knowledge of DSA and Web Dev <br>🌪️ Learning ML and MLOps <br>💬 Currently a sophomore B.Tech CSE with AI ML student at Sharda University.<br>
+👨‍💻 I’m a Ex-SWE intern @Clean Spark Innovations<br>🔭 I have proficient knowledge of DSA and Web Dev <br>🌪️ Learning ML and MLOps <br>💬 Currently a sophomore B.Tech CSE with AI ML student at Sharda University.<br>

 ## 🌐 Socials: